ShivaChouhan/devops_training/Assignment_1.md

 ✅ Pipeline Output
 The build was triggered, and in the Jenkins console log, I saw:

-Started by user Raj Kashyap
+Started by user Shivanand Chouhan

-Obtained Jenkinsfile from git https://github.com/Raj123-dev/Devops_Journey_2k25.git
+Obtained JENKINS1 from git https://github.com/ShivaChouhan/devops_training.git

 [Pipeline] Start of Pipeline

 [Pipeline] node

-Running on Jenkins in /var/lib/jenkins/workspace/New_pipeline_helloworld
+Running on Jenkins in C:\ProgramData\Jenkins\.jenkins\workspace\Pipeline_Git1

 [Pipeline] {